TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_traitortraps_ - Default: 1 - Whether this randomat is enabled

-## Traitor testers disabled
-Disables all traitor testers until the next round.\
-\
-_ttt_randomat_testers_ - Default: 1 - Whether this randomat is enabled

 ## Heads Up Dismay
 Removes the HUD and scoreboard after a brief delay.\
 \